ArtyomKozyrev8/js6tables/README.md

 4.6 create table instance

-4.6.a for MyFilteredSortedTable
+4.6.a for BasicTable

-    let t = new MyFilteredSortedTable(
+    let t = new BasicTable(

         "div_id_name", // div where we would like to see our table